The Pelvic Floor engages spontaneously through our spinal cord reflex which is 5x faster than verbal cueing, improving our efficiency of movement.

 Spontaneous Pelvic Floor Contraction + the Spinal Cord

-In my latest workshop, Brent Anderson a PhD, licensed physical therapist and orthopaedic certified specialist with more than 20 years of experience shared the results of his six-year study on how the Pelvic Floor abdominals engage spontaneously.
+Brent Anderson a PhD, licensed physical therapist and orthopaedic certified specialist with more than 20 years of experience shared the results of his six-year study on how the Pelvic Floor abdominals engage spontaneously.

-I learned that the Pelvic floor engages spontaneously through our spinal cord reflex in response to load, tempo and alignment.
+His study shows that the Pelvic floor engages spontaneously through our spinal cord reflex in response to load, tempo and alignment.
 In our Pilates environment, we always consider proper load or spring tension, playing with different tempos and pace in good form and alignment.
 Brent described how these 3 factors effect efficiency of movement with sensory integration and instant Pelvic floor engagement.

 Brent states, “Over the past 30 years the pelvic floor has been shown to be an active player in its synergistic activity maintaining Intra-Abdominal Pressure (IAP) appropriate for the anticipated load (Hodges, Panjabi).
 As a result, physical therapists, Pilates teachers and other restorativemovement practitioners have incorporated active pelvic floor lifting as a standard cue toimprove core control.”